 Statement of Service

 Please read the following statements carefully so that you will understand the procedures for the counseling session.
 For simplification, the singular pronoun is used even when the plural may apply.
-(The Statement of Services does not apply to clients who are receiving pre-filing bankruptcy counseling.)
+(The Statement of Services does not apply to clients who are receiving pre-filing bankruptcy counseling and bankruptcy pre-discharged personal financial management instructional course.)

 - I understand the Agency will provide a confidential, comprehensive personal money management interview.